mayfrost/guides/X.md

 ## TERMINAL EMULATOR

 To tweak the theme of your terminal emulator you need to tweak the _".Xresources"_ file.
-Each time you make changes run `xrdb -merge`
+Each time you make changes run:
+`xrdb -merge`

 Next is an example _".Xresources"_ file: